infobip/mobile-messaging-sdk-ios/README.md

 	```

 	If you use Carthage to build your dependencies, make sure you have added `MobileMessaging.framework` to the "Linked Frameworks and Libraries" section of your target, and have included them in your Carthage framework copying build phase (as described in [Carthage documentation](https://github.com/Carthage/Carthage/blob/master/README.md)).
+	If your application target does not contain Swift code at all, you should also set the `EMBEDDED_CONTENT_CONTAINS_SWIFT` build setting to “Yes”.

 5. Perform code modification to the app delegate in order to receive push notifications.
 There are two ways to do this: [App Delegate Inheritance](#app-delegate-inheritance) or [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition)